-We are excited to announce that we will be meeting for the 2021/2022 season at the Auditorium at the Avon Middle School.
-Children are separated by 6+ feet and required to wear a mask at all times.
+We are excited to announce that we will be meeting for the 2022/2023 season at the Auditorium at the Avon Middle School.
+We continue monitoring public health guidance and make changes as needed for COVID protocols.
 Our concert locations will be announced at a later date.
 Our rehearsals begin with Younger singers (Angels: Grades 1-4) meeting from 1 to 1:50 p.m.
 Older, more advanced singers (Treble Makers: Grades 5-12) rehearse with the Angels and on their own from 1:30 to 2:30 p.m.
 Select singers chosen by audition (Ultimate Treble Makers) meet from 2:30 to 3 p.m.

 The winter session is from September through December and the spring session is January through June.
-The first rehearsal of winter session is a Sunday September 12 at 1 p.m., First rehearsal of Spring session is a Sunday in early January at 1 p.m.
+The first rehearsal of fall session is a Sunday September 11 at 1 p.m., First rehearsal of Spring session is a Sunday in early January at 1 p.m.

 Check the calendar page for details.